50 American Small Towns Known for the Weirdest Things

 Rosslyn, Virginia: Deep Throat’s parking garage

-The Watergate scandal remains one of the most infamous moments in American history.
-The one who brought the case against President Nixon and his party to light was a mysterious person code-named “Deep Throat” (later revealed to be FBI associate director Mark Felt).
+The Watergate scandal remains one of the most infamous moments and biggest lies in American history.
+The mysterious person who brought the case against President Nixon and his party to light was code-named “Deep Throat” (later revealed to be FBI associate director Mark Felt).
 Felt infamously and secretly met with Washington Post reporter Bob Woodward in a parking garage to divulge everything he knew about the scandal.
 Sadly, the garage at the Oakhill Office Building has been slated to be torn down.
-Read about more of the biggest lies that made history.

 SEATTLE, WASHINGTON - OCTOBER 6: Experience Music Project (EMP) Experience Music Project Museum on October 6, 2012 in Seattle.
 EMP houses many rare artifacts from music history.